NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

         bai = "mapped/{prefix}.bam.bai"

     # The input directive is a list of required input files, the list
-    # items can be named (notice that commas are required between list
+    # items can be named (notice that commas are required between multiple
-    # items).
+    #  list items).
 It often contains the wildcards defined in the output
     # directive, and will be substituted for its determined value
     input:
-        sam = "mapped/{prefix}.sam",
+        sam = "mapped/{prefix}.sam"

     # The shell directive minimally contains the bash commands needed to
     # convert the input to the output.
 The code must be quoted (use triple